-The other limited-time offer that catches my eye is the Chase Sapphire Preferred Card, which is doling out 100,000 points to new cardholders who spend $4,000 in their first three months.
-That’s up from 80,000 points normally.
-Each point is worth 1.25 cents towards travel booked through Chase, so 100,000 points equates to $1,250 in value (potentially even more if you use Chase’s transfer partners).
+The other offer that catches my eye is the Chase Sapphire Preferred Card, which is doling out 60,000 points to new cardholders who spend $4,000 in their first three months.
+Each point is worth 1.25 cents towards travel booked through Chase, so 60,000 points equates to $750 in value (potentially even more if you use Chase’s transfer partners).

-You get 2 points per dollar spent on travel and dining and 1 point per dollar on everything else.
+You get 5 points per dollar spent on travel booked through Chase, 3 points per dollar on dining, 2 points per dollar spent on other travel and 1 point per dollar on everything else.
 The Sapphire Preferred’s rewards structure isn’t as flexible as the Venture card’s, but its transfer partners are often more lucrative.